shorebirdtech/website/src/pages/blogs/how_shorebird_works.md

 build Code Push for Flutter, we wanted to build something better.

 Shorebird’s code push for Flutter allows developers to update their Flutter apps instantly, over the air, deploying fixes directly to end users’ devices.
-Our solution takes < 5 minutes to integrate and requires no code changes.
-Shorebird’s code push can update any Dart code in your app.
+Shorebird takes < 5 minutes to integrate and requires no code changes.
+Our code push can update any Dart code in your app.
 We’ve designed our system to comply with Apple and Google store policies without sacrificing performance (even after patching).

 ## How does code push work?

 Shorebird’s code push starts by forking Flutter & Dart.
-We’ve made very few modifications to the Flutter tool, and Flutter engine, none to the Framework, but have made significant changes to Dart.
+We’ve made very few modifications to the Flutter tool and Flutter engine, none to the Framework, but have made significant changes to Dart.
 Essentially we built a custom Dart toolchain and Dart runtime to make apps updatable in production.